LeohangRai/promise-plus/readme.md

 #### Use Case

-Let's say you are required to implement a function `areAdminUserIds()` that takes in an array of user IDs as the input and returns a `Promise` that must resolve with boolean value denoting whether all of the users associated with the provided IDs are admins or not.
+Let's say you are required to implement a function `areAdminUserIds()` that takes in an array of user IDs as the input and returns a `Promise` that must resolve with a boolean value denoting whether all of the users associated with the provided IDs are admins or not.

-For this, you create a helper function `isAdminUserId()` that takes in a single user ID, asynchronously performs queries on the database and returns `Promise` that resolves with a boolean value denoting whether the user associated with the provided ID is an admin.

-For your `areAdminUserIds()` function implementation, you first create an array of promises returned by calling the `isAdminUserId()` function and then process them concurrently.

 ```JS
 async function isAdminUserId(userId: number): Promise<boolean> {